Sleep Disorders (PDQ®)–Patient Version

 - Parasomnia: Acting in unusual ways while falling asleep, sleeping, or waking from sleep, such as walking, talking, or eating.

 Sleep disorders keep you from having a good night's sleep.
 This may make it hard for you to stay alert and involved in activities during the day.
-Sleep disorders can cause problems for cancer patients.
+Sleep disorders can cause problems for people with cancer.
 You may not be able to remember treatment instructions and may have trouble making decisions.
-Being well-rested can improve energy and help you cope better with side effects of cancer and treatment.
+Being well-rested can improve energy and help you cope with side effects of cancer and treatment.

-- Sleep disorders are more common in people with cancer.
+- Sleep disorders are common in people with cancer.

 - Tumors may cause sleep problems.